 - Integration capabilities: Connects with your existing business tools, including Excel, Google Sheets, ERP systems, CRMs, email platforms, and automation services such as Zapier or Microsoft Power Automate.

-- No-digital knowledge required interface: Enables users without programming skills to easily create parsing templates, map data fields, and configure workflows.
+- No-code interface: Enables users without programming skills to easily create parsing templates, map data fields, and configure workflows.

 Step 3: Extract Key Data Using AI